-We will now create a Tic Tac Toe game where the player plays against a simple artificial intelligence.
+This chapter features a Tic Tac Toe game against a simple artificial intelligence.
 An artificial intelligence (or AI) is a computer program that can intelligently respond to the player’s moves.
 This game doesn’t introduce any complicated new concepts.
-We will see that the artificial intelligence that plays Tic Tac Toe is really just a few lines of code.
+The artificial intelligence that plays Tic Tac Toe is really just a few lines of code.

-Tic Tac Toe is a simple game to play with a paper and pencil between two people.
-One player is X and the other player is O. On a simple nine square grid (which we call the board), the players take turns placing their X or O) on the board.
-If a player gets three of their marks on the board in a row, column or one of the two diagonals, they win.
+Two people play Tic Tac Toe with paper and pencil.
+One player is X and the other player is O. Players take turns placing their X or O. If a player gets three of their marks on the board in a row, column or one of the two diagonals, they win.
 When the board fills up with neither player winning, the game ends in a draw.

-While this chapter may not introduce many new programming concepts, it does make use of our existing programming knowledge to make an intelligent Tic Tac Toe player.
+This chapter doesn’t introduce many new programming concepts.
+It makes use of our existing programming knowledge to make an intelligent Tic Tac Toe player.
 Let’s get started by looking at a sample run of the program.
-The player makes their move by entering the number of the space they wish to go.
+The player makes their move by entering the number of the space they want to go.
 These numbers are in the same places as the number keys on your keyboard's keypad (see Figure 10-2).

-In a new file editor window, type in this source code and save it as tictactoe.py.
+In a new file editor window, type in the following source code and save it as tictactoe.py.
 Then run the game by pressing F5.
-You do not need to type in this program before reading this chapter.
-You can also download the source code by visiting the website at the URL http://inventwithpython.com/chapter10 and following the instructions on the webpage.

 Figure 10-1: Flow chart for Tic Tac Toe

-First, we need to figure out how we are going to represent the board as a variable.
+First, you must figure out how to represent the board as data in a variable.
 On paper, the Tic Tac Toe board is drawn as a pair of horizontal lines and a pair of vertical lines, with either an X, O, or empty space in each of the nine spaces.

-In our program, we are going to represent the Tic Tac Toe board as a list of strings.
-Each string will represent one of the nine positions on the board.
-We will give a number to each of the spaces on the board.
-To make it easier to remember which index in the list is for which piece, we will mirror the numbers on the keypad of our keyboard.
-See Figure 10-2.
+In the program, the Tic Tac Toe board is represented as a list of strings.
+Each string will represent one of the nine spaces on the board.
+To make it easier to remember which index in the list is for which space, they will mirror the numbers on a keyboard’s number keypad, as shown in Figure 10-2.

 Figure 10-3: Locations of the side, corner, and center places.